Real Estate Law

 If you have taken all of the steps above and your neighbor(s) still refuses to pipe down, call the police.
 Of course, you can call the police on a noisy neighbor the first time the noise gets too loud, no matter what the situation.
 But the police will be more sympathetic to you if they see that you have tried repeatedly to solve the problem in the past.

 If nothing is still being done to rectify the noisy situation, you can sue your neighbor(s) in small claims court.
-This is bound to get your neighbor’s attention and warrant some kind of compliance, as within the lawsuit, you can ask for money to compensate for the duress and disturbance the situation has caused you from enjoying the comforts of your own home.
+This is bound to get your neighbor’s attention and warrant some kind of compliance because you can ask for money to compensate for the duress and disturbance the situation has caused you from enjoying the comforts of your own home.

-Before heading into court, you will need to show the following:
+Before heading into court, you may need to show the following:

-The amount of money you can ask for in small claims court is up to $5,000, depending on your justified level of disturbance; i.e. loss of work, etc.
+The amount of money you can ask for in small claims court may be limited, depending on your justified level of disturbance; i.e. loss of work, etc.

 With persistence and patience, and sometimes enlisting the help of a qualified Landlord-Tenant attorney, even the most uproarious neighbors can be changed to purring street-mates.
 Good luck.